Project 3: The Hang - Attaching to a Running Process

 11. Self-Assessment Checklist

-• I can attach by PID and inspect locals.
+• I can attach and detach without killing a process.

-• I can change a variable and observe the effect.
+• I can change a variable at runtime.

 12. Submission / Completion Criteria